Will crash across your southern capes

 We’re not talkin’ tax policy here

-Somebody brilliantly captured the folly of this corrupted catchphrase:
+Somebody brilliantly captured the fallacy of this corrupted catchphrase:

 And whad’ya know — Tom Nichols was tracking the same tactic: